beerlington/classy_enum/README.md

 [![Build Status](https://secure.travis-ci.org/beerlington/classy_enum.png?branch=master)](http://travis-ci.org/beerlington/classy_enum)

-ClassyEnum is a Ruby on Rails gem that adds class-based enumerator functionality to ActiveRecord attributes.
+ClassyEnum is a Ruby on Rails gem that adds class-based enumerator functionality to attributes, currently for: ActiveRecord, Mongoid and MongoMapper.
+It should be easy to extend it for other ActiveModel compatible ORMs (or persistence mappers).

 ## Rails & Ruby Versions Supported